itsdrelolz/real-time-dashboard/README.md

-# Team Task Management Dashboard

-A real-time collaborative task management application built with Vue.js frontend and Node.js backend, featuring WebSocket communication and cloud deployment capabilities.

-## App Features Checklist

-### Core Features to Implement

-- [ ] **User Social Features**: Implement the ability for users to connect with friends and add them to projects.

-- [ ] **Real-time Communication**: Create channels and messaging for project teams.

-- [ ] **Task Naming Fix**: Correct the task implementation to ensure unique names are assigned to new tasks.

-- [ ] **Image Uploading**: Add functionality for uploading images to messages and for user profile pictures.

-- [ ] **Dark Mode**: Introduce a dark mode option for the user interface.

-- [ ] **Test & CI/CD**: Focus on building a robust test suite and a continuous integration/continuous deployment pipeline.

-- [ ] **Frontend Optimization**: Utilize Edge Functions to improve frontend performance.

-### Suggested Additional Features

-- [ ] **Search & Filtering**: Add search and filtering options for tasks, projects, and users.

-- [ ] **Notifications**: Implement real-time notifications for new messages, task assignments, and project updates.

-- [ ] **Customizable Profiles**: Allow users to personalize their profiles with a bio or other information.

-- [ ] **Task Dependencies**: Add the ability to create dependencies between tasks.

-## Technology Stack

-### Backend
-- Node.js with Express
-- Prisma ORM with PostgreSQL
-- WebSocket for real-time communication
-- Supabase for authentication
-- Docker for containerization

-### Frontend
-- Vue.js 3 with Composition API
-- Pinia for state management
-- WebSocket client for real-time updates

-### DevOps & Cloud
-- GitHub Actions for CI/CD
-- Docker for containerization
-- Google Cloud Run (current)
-- AWS in the Future??

-## Getting Started
+Team Task Management Dashboard

+A real-time, reliable collaborative platform inspired by Slack and Discord.
+This application is built with a modern tech stack designed to ensure a seamless user experience through a live, interactive interface and guaranteed message delivery, even for offline users.

+Architectural Goals

+This project is built on three core systems working together to create a sophisticated real-time application:

+    Core REST API: The foundational layer for all data operations (CRUD), providing a reliable "source of truth."

+    Real-Time Layer: A WebSocket server that manages online presence and broadcasts live updates to all connected clients.

+    Asynchronous Notification System: A safety net using a database-backed inbox and push notifications (FCM) to ensure no messages or updates are ever missed.

+App Features & Roadmap

+Foundation: Core API & Data Model

+    [ ] Project & Task CRUD: Full create, read, update, and delete functionality for projects and their associated tasks.

+    [ ] User Authentication & Profiles: Secure user registration and login, with customizable user profiles.

+    [ ] Social System: Ability for users to find and connect with others to collaborate on projects.

+    [ ] Image Uploading: Support for uploading user avatars and attaching images to messages.

+The Live Experience: Real-Time Layer

+    [ ] Online Presence Indicators: Show which users are currently online, offline, or idle.

+    [ ] Live Channel Messaging: Instantaneous message delivery in project channels for all online users.

+    [ ] Real-Time UI Updates: Instantly reflect changes like new tasks or status updates without a page refresh.

+Guaranteed Delivery: Asynchronous Notifications

+    [ ] Offline Inbox System: Store all notifications (new messages, task assignments) in the database for users who are offline.

+    [ ] Fetch on Reconnect: Deliver all missed notifications to a user the moment they come back online.

+    [ ] FCM Push Notifications: Send push notifications to alert users of important, direct updates when the app is closed.

+User Experience & Polish

+    [ ] Dark Mode: A sleek dark mode option for the user interface.

+    [ ] Search & Filtering: Implement search functionality for tasks, projects, and messages.

+    [ ] Robust Testing & CI/CD: Build out a comprehensive test suite and a fully automated CI/CD pipeline for deployments.

+Technology Stack

+The stack is chosen to be scalable, modern, and efficient.

+Backend

+    Framework: Node.js with Express

+    Real-Time: ws library for WebSocket communication

+    Database: PostgreSQL

+    ORM: Prisma

+    Push Notifications: Firebase Admin SDK (FCM)

+Frontend

+    Framework: Vue.js 3 (Composition API)

+    State Management: Pinia

+    Real-Time Client: WebSocket API

+    Push Notifications: Firebase Client SDK

+DevOps & Cloud

+    Containerization: Docker

+    CI/CD: GitHub Actions

+    Frontend Deployment: Vercel

+    Backend Deployment: AWS Fargate